jhenin/qwrap/README.md

 ```
 That's it, you can now use the `qwrap` command.

-## Installation
+## Installation on Unix-like systems
-To install under Linux and the like:
+First make sure Tcl development packages are installed (tcl-dev or tcl-devel).
 ```
 $ tar xf qwrap.tar.gz (in own directory)
 $ make